 Sikkim is one of the most biodiverse states in India relative to its size.
 Despite covering just 0.2 per cent of India's land area, the state hosts 4,500+ flowering plant species, 552 bird species, 144 mammal species (including snow leopard, red panda, Himalayan tahr, musk deer and the rare Pallas's cat), 900+ butterfly species and 50+ rhododendron species.
 The biological wealth is concentrated in Khangchendzonga National Park (1,784 sq km, UNESCO World Heritage Site mixed cultural-natural 2016) plus the connecting forest corridors of Barsey Rhododendron Sanctuary, Maenam Wildlife Sanctuary, Singba Rhododendron Sanctuary and Pangolakha Wildlife Sanctuary.
-Most travellers never encounter this — they see Gangtok, Tsomgo and Yumthang and miss the deeper biodiversity.
+Most travellers never encounter this.
+They see Gangtok, Tsomgo and Yumthang and miss the deeper biodiversity.
 This is the local guide.

 Best bird-watching spots in Sikkim